don-v/JSBooks/EloquentJS_3rdEd/P1_Language/07_Prj_Robot/notes/07_Prj_Robot.md

 addressed to some other place.
 The robot picks up parcels when it comes to them and delivers them when it arrives at their destinations.

-The automation must decide, at each poitn, where to go next.
+The automation must decide, at each point, where to go next.
 It has finished its task when all parcels have been delivered.

 To be able to simulate this process, we must define a virtual world that can describe